Hip Hop Hooray: Music video

-The accompanying music video for "Hip Hop Hooray" was directed by Spike Lee, who also appears in it.
+The accompanying music video for "Hip Hop Hooray" was directed by American film director, producer, screenwriter, actor, and author Spike Lee, who also appears in it.
 Queen Latifah, Eazy-E, Monie Love, Da Youngsta's, Kris Kross, Tupac Shakur and Run–D.M.C. also make appearances in the video.
-A second version of the video was later published on Tommy Boy Records' official YouTube channel on January 6, 2018 that has removed Eazy-E's appearance from the video, replacing it with footage from previous scenes.
+A second version of the video was later published on Tommy Boy Records' official YouTube channel on January 6, 2018, that has removed Eazy-E's appearance from the video, replacing it with footage from previous scenes.
 It is also missing the copyright message that was displayed at the end of the original version.
 It is unclear when this edited video was produced or what the reason was for Eazy-E's removal.
 The video had generated more than 33 million views as of January 2023.
 The original unedited video is available on Naughty by Nature's YouTube channel.

+Talking about Eazy-E's cameo in the video, Vin Rock stated: "The cameo appearances were awesome, especially Eazy-E from NWA.
+He was resetting his career after parting ways with Dr. Dre.
+So Eazy spent a lot of time on the East Coast as well.
+KayGee and Treach wrote and produced a few songs for Eazy."

+Naughty by Nature member KayGee stated: "Treach's initial idea for the video was to look like Fat Albert in the junkyard."

+Vin Rock stated: "Director Spike Lee was super professional, had multiple setups ready for us, and he even pulled KayGee out of bed to get started because he didn't want to be late for his Knicks game!"
+Vin Rock also commented: "It was great to shoot in Brooklyn.
+Historically, if you weren't from the five boroughs you weren't respected as rappers, but Brooklyn definitely showed us Jersey boys tons of love."

+Legacy

+In June 1994, "Hip Hop Hooray" won one of ASCAP's R&B Music Awards.
+In February 2024, Billboard magazine ranked the song number three in their list of "The 100 Greatest Jock Jams of All Time".